vrnetlab/vrnetlab/vmx/README.md

 ```
 docker run -d --privileged --name my-vmx-router vr-vmx
 ```
-It takes about TBD seconds for the virtual router to start and after this we can login over SSH / NETCONF with the specified credentials.
+It takes a couple of minutes for the virtual router to start and after this we can login over SSH / NETCONF with the specified credentials.

 If you want to look at the startup process you can specify `-i -t` to docker run and you'll get an interactive terminal, do note that docker will terminate